espnet/espnet/doc/espnet2_tutorial.md

       dropout_rate_att (optional: Dropout rate for the attention module. (float, default = 0.0) dropout_rate_pos_wise (optional): Dropout rate for the position-wise module. (float, default = 0.0)

-In addition, each block has a parameter `num_blocks` to build N consecutive times the defined block.
+In addition, each block has a parameter `num_blocks` to build **N** times the defined block (int, default = 1).
 This is useful if you want to use a group of blocks sharing the same parameters without writing each configuration.

 **Example 1: conv 2D + 2x Conv 1D + 14x Conformer.**